-This subject is designed to give students a general overview of Psychology where they will develop skills through a range of topics in different fields of Psychology.
+This subject explores the nature and development of the mind and behaviour.
+It is designed to give students a general overview of Psychology where they will have the opportunity to design and conduct firsthand investigations into human behaviour.
 They examine the scientific nature of psychology and discover the importance of ethics in psychological research.
-Specific topics covered include brain and nervous system, mental health and sleep.

-- Introduction to Psychology
+Students will analyse how biological systems function and respond to external changes with reference to interdependence between the brain and nervous system.

+- What is psychology?

-- Brain and Nervous System
+- Brain and Nervous system

-- Mental Health
+- Health psychology

-- Sleep

-Students will complete common assessment tasks including topic tests, scientific practical reports and/or assignments.
-There is also a school based examination at the end of the semester covering all content covered in this course.
+Students will complete common assessment tasks including topic tests, scientific investigation and practical report folios.
+There is also a school-based examination at the end of the semester covering all the skills and knowledge in this course.